gigazin/gbank-app/README.md

 ## EN-US

-This is a testing version of the application and is not completely finished, missing some things that were not implemented yet.
+This is a testing version of the app and is not completely finished, missing some things that were not implemented yet.
 Click the About button at the top-left corner of the login screen for more information.
 By the way, it's pending translation as everything is currently written in Brazilian-Portuguese.

-How to use the application:
+How to use the app:

 1 - You will need Java (17.0.1 or latest) to run the program.
 You can download it at Oracle's official download website: https://www.oracle.com/java/technologies/downloads/